 Following the creation of my own family ancestry tree that stretches back to Dorset, England in the early 1600s, the potential for other discoveries and contacts in the stained glass field was obvious.
 I have now created ancestry trees for Duffner & Kimberly, Chapman, John Morgan, Suess Ornamental and other lamp makers.
 Identifications of and contact with the surviving family descendants of the stained glass companies has been patchy at best (with two notable exceptions, Suess Ornamental of Chicago and John Morgan & Sons, Brooklyn) but I am optimistic that we will see more material surface that was long feared lost or destroyed.
 It may still be lurking in shoe boxes or dusty basements.

 I have come to marvel at the creativity, ever changing economy, social issues and fashion trends that constantly challenged the entire art glass market.
 Discovery of a never seen before lamp or the rare appearance of an old workshop photo re-kindles the flame to dig more, understand more and appreciate more.

 All material presented in this web site is copyright of the original owners.
-If you have information relevant to this site, please e-mail Colin so that it might be included or corrected.

 I would also like to acknowledge the mountain of knowledge, opinion and friendship of my late buddy Jim Engel shared with me.
 Like a one-of-a-kind lamp, he was super rare and impossible to replace.